yagasoft/DynamicsCrm-CodeGenerator/README.md

 	+ Greatly enhanced the generation and regeneration speed
 	+ Added the features that don't exist in the official tool

+## Upcoming/planned

++ Add: option to add alternate keys to contracts
++ Add: option to use CRM-only contracts to replace Contract classes, optionally
++ Add: [template] File field, with a Get and Set that uses the SDK message
++ Add: [template] an attribute/annotation to the Clear Flag fields in contracts, to ease parsing them in helper methods
++ Add: [template] XrmDefinitelyTyped support, and generate form structure
++ Add: enum annotations (DisplayName ... etc.)
++ Improve: switch to async extension VS API
+  + The 'sync extension' warning in VS is definitely annoying, but I have to make sure that a single version will be backward compatible back to at least VS 2015
++ Improve: [template] rework lookup labels localisation
+  + After the upgrade to v7, it has been buggy, and I don't like how it uses ExecuteMultiple to load labels in the first place; so I need to come up with a method that is faster but still as efficient
++ Improve: [template] unify global option-sets into a single enum
++ Update: [template] XrmToolBox template to match this extension's
++ Fix: catch and fix the extremely rare 'null reference' error that requires clearing the cache for the tool to work again
++ Fix: [template] helpers to support new stuff since v7
+  + LoadRelation methods

 ## Changes

+#### _v10.4.1 (2020-09-15)_
++ Added: option to define entity, attribute, and contract custom annotations through the UI
++ Added: [template] helper to automatically limit attributes retrieved from CRM on any entity in a LINQ to the ones choosen (filtered) in the tool (check new entity constructors)
++ Added: [template] helper to automatically parse Aliased Values into their respective early-bound properties in entity records retrieved by a FetchXML query
++ Improved: tool startup speed
++ Improved: mapper error-handling
++ Improved: handling the extremely rare 'null reference' error by showing a meaningful message, which indicates that clearing the cache fixes the issue (still trying to catch it)
++ Changed: [template] fell back to an older version of C# to avoid tranformation errors on older VS versions
++ Fixed: 'missing assembly' errors (if one still persists, please report it)
++ Fixed: cancelling the mapper (ESC button) causes the window to rarely hang
 #### _v10.3.2 (2020-09-10)_
 + Improved: [template] small enhancements
 + Fixed: [template] ConvertTo and GetLabel issues